GaloRomero/GaloRomero/README.md

 Geographer and data scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Spain.

-- :telescope: I am working as a data curator at the University of Seville (in Andalusia, Spain).
+- :computer: I am working as a data curator at the University of Seville (in Andalusia, Spain).
 I am currently involved in several research projects that involve the management of large amounts of datasets in line with the Open Science movement and the FAIR principles.

 - :seedling: Development and management of relational databases as well as dissemination of scientific information from R&D projects in online databases.
 Open access map viewer implementation.
 Metadata generation in the context of the Semantic Web is no less important.